Flank/flank-dashboard/metrics/cli/docs/01_metrics_cli_design.md

 Let's review the main `service` interfaces we need to deploy the Metrics Web Application:

-- `Service` is a base interface used to define the common methods for our services such as version;
+- `InfoService` is a base interface used to define the common methods for our services such as `version`;
 - `FirebaseService` is an interface used to define the following Firebase behavior required for our commands:
     - Firebase login;
     - Create a Firebase project;